edgedb/edgedb/docs/stdlib/array.rst

 Empty arrays
 ^^^^^^^^^^^^

-An empty array can also be created, but it must be used together with a type cast, since EdgeDB cannot infer the type of an array that contains no elements.
+You can also create an empty array, but it must be done by providing the type information using type casting.
+EdgeDB cannot infer the type of an empty array created otherwise.
+For example:

 .. code-block:: edgeql-repl